SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/articles/cartesian-coordinate-system/+page.md

 The starting point in the example is 0 which is identified as the **origin** in the CCS.

 ## Two Dimensions
 In the two dimensional case we still have real numbers that represents a point in space but now with an extra axis and a pair of real numbers instead of a single number to represent a location.
+Click on the canvas below to change the coordinates.

 <TwoD />